cytix-software/AppSec-Detection-Framework/README.md

    - `undetectedCWEs`: Array of CWE IDs that were not detected
    - `updatedAt`: Unix timestamp of when the test occurred

+> [!TIP]
-You can use the Recorded Tests Generator in the management interface to easily create this output in the correct format.
+> You can use the Recorded Tests Generator in the management interface to easily create this output in the correct format.

 ### Docker Configuration